Derbyshire County Cricket Club in 1922

 Derbyshire County Cricket Club in 1922 represents the cricket season when the English club Derbyshire had been playing for fifty-one years.
 It was their twenty-fourth season in the County Championship and they won six matches to finish eleventh.

 1922 season

 Derbyshire played all their twenty two first-class games in the County Championship in 1922 and won six, to finish eleventh in the table.

 Guy Jackson took over as captain and led Derbyshire for nine seasons "with masterly judgment".
 Although he was a stern disciplinarian, he earned the respect and affection of his players.
-When he retired at the end of the 1930 summer he had laid the foundations of the team that won the Championship six years later.
+By the time he retired at the end of the 1930 summer, he had laid the foundations of the team that won the Championship six years later.
 Wisden noted "For his work in leading and inspiring the team, Jackson deserves immense thanks.
 He took over control when the fortunes of the county were at a very low ebb, steadily raised the standard of the cricket, and now retires with Derbyshire well established amongst the leading teams of the day."